Individual Water Supply Wells - Fact Sheet #6

 |Stream, lake, watercourse, drainage ditch, or wetland||25|

 *Note: Separation distances from contaminant sources need to be significantly increased if the contaminant source is located upgradient from a well or if aquifer water enters the well (i.e., at the bottom of the casing) at less than 50-feet below grade.
-Refer to Table 1 of Appendix 5-B or contact your Local Health Department Official for questions concerning this Note.
+Refer to Table 1 of Appendix 5-B or contact your LHD Official for questions on this Note.

 Additional Water Well Construction Considerations